Blended threat: Description

 Illustrating how rapidly and dangerously this can play out, Sarah Coble (writing in Infosecurity Mag on 12 June 2020 reported, that "the life of Jessica Hatch, a Houston business owner, was “threatened after cyber-criminals hacked into her company’s social media account and posted racist messages".
 The founder and CEO of Infinity Diagnostics Center said that her company’s Instagram account was compromised… by an unknown malicious hacker.
 After gaining access to the account, the threat actor uploaded multiple stories designed to paint Hatch and her business as racist.”
 In this post "Blended Threats: Protests!
 Hacking?
 Death Threats!?!", Gate 15 highlighted that risk management processes need to account for our complex and blended threat environment.
 On 6 September 2020, the Argentina's official immigration agency, Dirección Nacional de Migraciones, suffered a Netwalker ransomware attack that temporarily halted border crossing into and out of the country.
 Blended threats, in the form of a cyber attack, have evolved to cause a loss of life.
 On 10 September 2020, German authorities say a hacker attack caused the failure of IT systems at the University Hospital Düsseldorf (UKD) Duesseldorf, and a woman who needed urgent admission died after she had to be taken to another city for treatment.
+On 27 June 2023, Avertium published an article on patient death related to ransomware attacks.
+The article also mentions the most active ransomware groups; Royal, BlackCat, and Medusa.
+Royal is a fairly new ransomware group and was initially observed in early 2022.
+MedusaLocker employs phishing and spam email campaigns to infiltrate victim networks, attaching the ransomware directly to the emails.

 According to The Guardian, in a worst-case scenario, crackers could potentially carry out "cyber-physical attacks by turning satellite antennas into weapons that can operate like microwave ovens."

 On September 10, 2019 the Cyber Threat Alliance (CTA) released a new joint analysis product titled "The Illicit Cryptocurrency Threat" that said illicit cryptocurrency mining had overtaken ransomware as the biggest cyber threat to businesses.
 The CTA said mining attacks had become one of the most common attacks their client's encounter.

 Blended threats may also compromise healthcare systems, many of which need an Internet connection to operate, as do numerous other medical devices such as pacemakers, making the latter part of the Internet of Things (IoT) a growing network of connected devices, which are potentially vulnerable to a cyber attack.
 By 2020, threats had already been reported in medical devices.
 Recently, a crucial flaw in 500,000 pacemakers that could expose users to an attack had been discovered.
 Additionally, security researchers revealed a chain of vulnerabilities in one brand of pacemaker that an attacker could exploit to control implanted pacemakers remotely and cause physical harm to patients.